 The company must not act contrary to this agreement.
 No changes may be made within the company that could be detrimental to the participants.
 If a situation arises that could endanger the survival of the company, the company will have to inform participants at an early stage and clearly explain the steps to protect participants from any injustice.
 Should the company fail to do so, the board can be held responsible and liable with all the consequences that entails such.

 This article sets out under what circumstances an insolvency event can take place.

 This gives the participant the right to make the investment claimable.

 Article 9.
 Warranties

 This article is self-explanatory and should be clear to all participants.
-The company guarantees the participant that the company is a legal entity that is existing since 2015, so it was not established just for this purpose only.
+The company guarantees the participant that the company is a legal entity that is existing since 2015, not just established for this purpose only.
 Any subsequent company will be incorporated by law and must obtain all permits and licenses in order to operate properly.

 To the extent necessary, the company holds the intellectual property of the developments or, where necessary, we will register the intellectual property in order to collect and retain all rights to protect the project and the rights of the company and participants.

 With the innovation we do not violate any intellectual property rights of third parties and thereby also declare that we are not involved in any legal proceedings from third parties that claim the right to any development that we carry out.